sasa1977/con_cache/README.md

 ### TTL

 When ttl is configured, a ttl\_manager process is spawn linked.
-It works in discrete steps using :erlang.send\_after, which allows it to do fairly small amount of work in each step.
+It works in discrete steps using :erlang.send\_after to trigger the next step.

 When an item ttl is set, a ttl\_manager receives a message and stores it in its pending hash structure without doing anything else.
-Therefore, repeated touching of items is not too expensive.
+Therefore, repeated touching of items is not very expensive.

-In the next discrete step, ttl\_manager first applies the pending sets to its internal state.
-Then it checks which items must expire at this step, purges them, and uses send_after to trigger the next step.
+In the next discrete step, ttl\_manager first applies the pending ttl set requests to its internal state.
+Then it checks which items must expire at this step, purges them, and calls :erlang.send_after to trigger the next step.

+This approach allows ttl manager to do fairly small amount of work in each discrete step.

 ### Consqeuences